oneapi-src/oneDNN/doc/primitives/reorder.md

-As described in @ref dev_guide_basic_concepts in order to achieve the best performance some primitives (such as convolution) require special memory format which is typically referred as an *optimized* memory format.
+As described in @ref dev_guide_basic_concepts in order to achieve the best performance some primitives (such as convolution) require special memory format which is typically referred to as an *optimized* memory format.
 The *optimized* memory format may match or may not match memory format that data is currently kept in.
 In this case a user can use reorder primitive to copy (reorder) the data between the memory formats.